The Old Patagonian Express: An Epic Train Journey in Patagonia!

 Argentina is home to many epic train journeys, but perhaps none is more famous than the Old Patagonian Express!

-This heritage train showcases the ruggedness of Patagonia and along the journey, passengers can expect to be treated to epic views of mountains, valleys, and Patagonian steppe.
+The journey showcases the ruggedness of Patagonia with epic views of mountains, valleys, and steppe.
 It truly is one of the highlights of a visit to Chubut!

-Today, La Trochita may only operate a short portion of the original 402-kilometre route it once covered, however, it captures the nostalgia of 20th-century train travel.
+Today, La Trochita may only operate a short portion of the original 402-kilometre route it once covered, however, it captures the nostalgia of 20th-century train travel, and I’m all about that.

 Old Patagonian Express Train also known as La Trochita in Esquel, Argentina.